Teams, tales and tips – a guide to the local game

 Within a few months, they had brought in coach Leonardo Semplici, a miracle worker with modest outfits and budgets.
 Within two-and-a-half years, SPAL were in Serie A, rapidly rebuilding and expanding the Comunale, now called Stadio Paolo Mazza, during the summer of 2017.

 A further near €2-million loan, secured by the Colombarinis in December 2017, should ensure further expansion to 16,000.
-Given SPAL’s struggle with top-tier calcio, whether it will be hosting Serie A football in 2018-19 is another matter.
+Given SPAL’s struggle with top-tier calcio, whether it was to host Serie A football in 2018-19 was another matter.

 The nearest airport to Ferrara is Bologna Guglielmo Marconi, 51km (32 miles) south-west.